 Scientific Approach

-Beginning in 2024, the Human Immunome Project (HIP) will oversee the generation of the largest immunological dataset in history and will use this data to build AI models of the immune system that can accelerate medical research and drug discovery, improve health, and decrease healthcare costs worldwide.
+The Human Immunome Project (HIP) is overseeing the generation of the largest immunological dataset in history and will use these data to build AI models of the immune system that can accelerate medical research and drug discovery, decrease healthcare costs worldwide, and most importantly, improve health for all.

 Our first five years will focus on building an immunological dataset, representative of the diversity of humanity and immune responses, that will power our AI models.